Auckland trail notes

 Alternatively continue south another 250 m up to Mangere Bridge village to enjoy a range of cafes, including the highly recommended Hong Kong Bakery.

 On Kiwi Esplanade, follow the coastal margin for 3km to Ambury Regional Park.
-Follow the marked track around the edge of the paddocks near the shore.
+Keep to the right through the gate to follow the marked grass track around the edge of the paddocks near the shore.

 Māngere Foreshore Track - 9km / 2.5 hours